Understanding Secured and Unsecured Debt

 There are only two major categories that sort all lending products: secured and unsecured.
 Applying for a secured loan means that you’ll need to put up some type of collateral (it depends on what type of loan you want) and applying for an unsecured loan means you won’t need to put up any type of collateral.

 No matter what type of debt you need to take on, either secured or unsecured, your potential lender will extensively analyze your credit history.
-Generally speaking a secured loan is easier to be approved for as the collateral will protect the lender if you were to default on your loan.
+Generally speaking, a secured loan is easier to be approved for as the collateral will protect the lender if you were to default on your loan.
 To be approved for an unsecured loan there are more criteria that you must meet, as the risk a lender takes on is greater.
 Here is a breakdown of the differences between secured debt and unsecured debt.

 In a majority of cases, the biggest secured debt the average person has is a mortgage.
 That is the kind of loan that finances the purchase of a house.
 This type of debt is secured by the house that you are purchasing.
-What this means is that if you become unable to make your mortgage payments your house can legally be seized by your lender and then sold to pay of the remainder of your mortgage.
+What this means is that if you become unable to make your mortgage payments your house can legally be seized by your lender and then sold to pay off the remainder of your mortgage.

-This is of course a worst case scenario and not something that the average home owner needs to worry about (these days lenders typically won’t approve a mortgage unless the borrower can absolutely make their payments).
+This is, of course, a worst case scenario and not something that the average homeowner needs to worry about (these days lenders typically won’t approve a mortgage unless the borrower can absolutely make their payments).
 A lender will only seize your security (the house) due to the following reasons:

 - If you fall behind on the agreed payments on your loan